tymno3/Nikke-Dailies-Bot/README.md

 # Nikke Auto Player
  Python program to do dailies in Nikke instead of having the player manually do it themselves.
  Finds certain pictures on the monitor and clicks them.
-(Will take your mouse away)
+(Will utilize your mouse)

- Currently gives no user choice in what the bot does.
+ Simple gui to select what the program does.

  Current steps on how to use
  Start the game in the main lobby with no popups.